Open quantum-classical systems: A hybrid MASH master equation: Theory

 In this section, we describe how to couple quantum and classical degrees of freedom in a consistent way using deterministic trajectories within the MASH formalism.\cite{MASH,MASHreview} This is useful both in simulating large molecular systems, where the nuclei can be treated classically and the electronic state quantum mechanically, or more generally, when simulating classical variables coupled to any two-level quantum system.

 We begin with a quantum--classical Hamiltonian of the form

-where $\bm{q}$ and $\bm{p}$ are the mass-weighted coordinates and momenta for the $f$ classical degrees of freedom and $\hat{V}(\bm{q})$ is the potential operator (in the Hilbert space of the electronic states), which in the context of open quantum systems is effectively $\Hs + \Hsb (\bm{q})$.
+where $\bm{q}$ and $\bm{p}$ are the mass-weighted coordinates and momenta for the $f$ classical degrees of freedom and $\hat{V}(\bm{q})$ is the potential operator (in the Hilbert space of the electronic states), which in the context of open quantum systems includes $\Hs$, $\Hsb$ (which is assumed to be a function of $\bm{q}$ only) and the $\bm{q}$-dependent part of $\Hb$.

 For a two-level system, the electronic state is represented by a spin vector on the Bloch sphere [Eq.~\eqref{eq:spinvector}].
 The nuclei are propagated on a single adiabatic potential energy surface according to Newton's equations of motion, while the spin vector evolves according to the time-dependent Schr\"odinger equation.
 This spin vector determines the adiabatic surface on which the classical coordinates propagate (called the active state).
 When the spin is in the upper/lower hemisphere, the upper/lower adiabat is used.
 This coupling between the nuclear motion and the electronic evolution allows MASH to capture nonadiabatic transitions in a deterministic manner.